DylanMeeus/springboot_jwt_blog/_posts/2016-02-29-the-new-trend-of-artisanal-spam.markdown

 But there's a new generation of scammers out there.
 In an attempt to get past all your filters and protocols, they're going artisanal.

 These criminals are crafting higher quality spam messages and picking smaller groups of people to target.
 They're not pretending to be Nigerian princes: they're pretending to be from Apple, or from Google, or from the company where you work.
-And it's working—every year, these “artisanal spammers” steal billions of dollars a year from small-to-medium size businesses.
+And it's working—every year, these “artisanal spammers” steal billions of dollars from small-to-medium size businesses.

 Maybe you think you'd never fall for it.
 But it's not about you: it's about everyone at your company.
 All it takes is one clever scammer and one unsuspecting person's momentary lapse for your company to potentially lose millions.
 To understand why artisanal spam is so dangerous and so effective, we first have to return to one of the most memorable internet scams of all time.